brossetti1/resources/README.md

 # Resources

-resources for transitioning to web3
+public repo of resources for transitioning to web3.
+Feel free to open an issue to suggest your favorites.

-resources

 # Standard Docs